louiscenter/your-first-choo-app/README.md

+# NOTE
+This guide is a WIP.
+You can review the final app's code here: [https://glitch.com/edit/#!/project/choo-animals](https://glitch.com/edit/#!/project/choo-animals)

 # your first choo app
 This page will guide you through your first steps as you build an interactive web app with `choo`.